 It’s a sweet deal.
 Remember, Vitamin C is an antioxidant and protects the body from the damage caused by free radicals.

-Almonds are a great source of not just Biotin but also fiber, unsaturated fat, and Vitamin E. One ounce (28 gm) of almonds are loaded with 1.5 mcg of biotin, which is 5% of DV.
+Almonds are a great source of not just Biotin but also fiber, unsaturated fat, and Vitamin E. One ounce (28 gm) of almonds is full with 1.5 mcg of biotin, which is 5% of DV.
 In addition to that, they provide

 vitamin E: 37% of the DV